+Looking for a reason to embark on a career in cat behavior training?
+Look at the numbers.
 Did you know there are more pet cats in the U.S. than there are dogs?
-As of 2018, there were 94.2 million pet cats and 89.7 million pet dogs in the U.S.1 Given these numbers, pursuing a cat training career now could put you on the cutting edge of this growing animal care profession.
+As of 2018, there were 94.2 million pet cats and 89.7 million pet dogs in the U.S.1 Given these numbers, attending a cat training school now could put you on the cutting edge of this growing animal care profession.

 Why You Should Become a Cat Trainer Today

 ABC has been in the animal career training industry for decades.
 We recognize the current trend in the feline industry can represent employment opportunities for people who want to pursue a career in cat training.

 The industry data we gathered clearly shows that the money pet owners are spending on their cats continues to increase consistently.The 2013-2014 APPA National Pet Owners Survey states:

 - Cat owners using a training method/trainer has trended upwards from 19% in 2008 to 24% in 2014 (25% increase)